Volatility As A Stock Replacement Strategy

 But what if this drawdown could have been reduced?
 What if the advantages of limiting maximum drawdown to just 21% could have been enhanced by employing some sort of dynamic XIV strategy rather than simply buying and holding the ETN?

 Numerous XIV strategies exist, and many can be found for sale online – providers like VIX Strategies and Volatility Trading Strategies being among the leaders.
 Many of these strategies are based on one or another interpretation of Tony Cooper’s seminal 2013 paper ‘Easy Volatility Investing’, and while I won't go into the details of Cooper's strategies, I do encourage everyone to read his paper and have included a link to it here.[6]
-In that paper, Cooper points out four competing approaches that he argues might outperform a buy and hold XIV strategy - approaches he categorizes as 'Momentum', 'Roll Yield', 'Volatility Risk Premium', and 'Hedged'.
+In that paper, Cooper points out four competing approaches that he argues might outperform a buy and hold XIV strategy - approaches he categorizes as 'Momentum,' 'Roll Yield,' 'Volatility Risk Premium,' and 'Hedged.'
 Indeed, many of these strategies would have outperformed XIV considerably, and some could even have been considered less risky than buying and holding XIV.

-So what if a conservative version of Cooper’s strategies could be used as an stock replacement strategy instead of XIV?
-Well if that were the case, and a small allocation to a conservative Volatility Risk Premium (NYSEARCA:VRP) strategy could be used to replace some or all of a stock portfolio, an investor might be able to maintain stock like exposure in a bull market, but at the same time benefit from a reduced – as well as predefined - exposure to a sharp downturn.
+So what if a conservative version of Cooper’s strategies could be used as a stock replacement strategy instead of XIV?
+Well, if that were the case, and a small allocation to a conservative Volatility Risk Premium (VRP) strategy could be used to replace some or all of a stock portfolio, an investor might be able to maintain stock-like exposure in a bull market, but at the same time benefit from a reduced – as well as predefined - exposure to a sharp downturn.

 While the VRP market is still only a tiny fraction of the total stock market, the concept is worth thinking about, and as interest in volatility investing grows it is likely volatility stock replacement strategy will grow to form a significant part of that market.